 Chip And Break-Resistant Dinnerware For Camping

 No matter if you travel by boat, RV, van, or in a car, it’s going to be a bumpy ride.
-A bumpy ride for you means a bumpy ride for all of your gear and dinnerware.
+A bumpy ride for you means a bumpy ride for all of your gear, and that includes dinnerware.
 Therefore we have to think ahead and buy dinnerware that will survive and not chip or break.
 If we don’t, you might go dinnerware/tableware shopping more often than anybody should.

 So do you have to buy plastic dinnerware/tableware for it to survive the road or ocean?
 No, there are great options made out of durable materials that aren’t plastic.
 We’re going to take a look at sets made out of polypropylene (plastic), stainless steel, melamine, stoneware, vitrelle (tempered glass) and tritan.